Explore the Art and Science of Massage Therapy at College of DuPage

-Located conveniently in the western suburbs of Chicago, the College of DuPage Massage Therapy program offers clinical experience in our dedicated facilities, with access to the comprehensive resources of COD.
+Located conveniently in the western suburbs of Chicago, the College of DuPage Massage Therapy program offers clinical experience in our dedicated facilities.
+With its convenient location and access to the comprehensive resources of College of DuPage, this program is the right choice for your next step.

 Your career is in your hands - start today!